-This chronology of events related to the development and use of occupant securement systems in motor vehicles, including school buses, may provide some perspective to those unfamiliar with this topic.
+This chronology of events related to the development and use of occupant securement systems in motor vehicles, including school buses, may provide some perspective and details to anyone who is unfamiliar with this topic.

-Information presented here is based on research by the National Transportation Safety Board, the National Highway Traffic Safety Administration, the European Commission and other sources.
-The following chronology has been pieced together from sources including the HAR NTSB/SS-86-03, NTSB Safety Study: "Performance of Lap Belts in 26 Frontal Crashes," pp. 225 - 230.
+Information presented here is based on research by the National Transportation Safety Board, the National Highway Traffic Safety Administration, the European Commission and other sources, as well as School Transportation News reporting.
+The following chronology has been pieced together from sources including the HAR NTSB/SS-86-03, NTSB Safety Study: “Performance of Lap Belts in 26 Frontal Crashes,” pp. 225-230.
 Dates and developments from 1967 onward pertinent to safety belt systems on school buses has been added by the editors of School Transportation News.
-Information about safety belt developments in Europe is drawn from the European Commission Web site.
+Information about safety belt developments in Europe is drawn from the European Commission website.
 (School Transportation News is solely responsible for the contents of this history.)

 The National Transportation Safety Board on May 22 recommends that all states enact laws requiring lap-shoulder seat belts in school buses.